mypalmike/RetrAction/design.md

 The cp1 declaration, without the brackets, appears to do what might be expected in other languages, which is to allocate space for a pointer and set that pointer to point to address 100 (which happens to contain the value 40082).
 The cp2 declaration appears to allocate a location for a CARD object and then create another space for a pointer to the first location, hence the @cp1, cp2, and @cp2 are addresses near each other, presumably allocated by the Action! compiler.

 For now, RetrAction only supports the former initialization.

+### The AND and OR operations

+The original Action! implementation treats AND and OR as aliases for their bitwise versions, & and % respectively.
+This approach is sound, but means that the second operand is always evaluated, even when it does not need to be.
+An important optimization of logical AND and OR in most languages is that they can shortcut if the first operand is sufficient to determine the value of the full expression.
+For instance, the evaluation of `a < b AND c < d` can avoid evaluating `c < d` in cases where `a < b` is false, because there's no way to make the whole expression true, regarless of the values of c and d.
+Similarly `a < b OR c < d` is always true if `a < b` is true, so there's no need to evaluate `c < d` in that case.
+Thus, these operands are typically implemented with jumps to skip over the evaluation of an unnecessary expression.
+This approach is used in RetrAction.

+Note: It's common in some languages for programmers to depend on this shortcircuiting behavior.
+In C, `if (px != NULL && *px == 3)` avoids a potentially bad pointer dereference that could cause a CPU exception on some platforms when the pointer is NULL because C guarantees that the second operand is never evaluated if the first operand is false.

+Note: In RetrAction, when numerical values are used as operands, the result of AND is either 0 or the second operand.
+The result of OR is either 0 or the first non-zero operand.
+This is significantly different from the original implementation.